nelsonfigueroa/nelson.cloud/content/posts/2023_05_06_employees_are_disposable.md

 featured = true
 +++

 The recent tech layoffs have shown that employees are disposable in the eyes of executives.
+This isn't surprising though, and I'm definitely not the first person that has written about this.
+I just want to highlight the current situation.

 {{< figure src="/employees_are_disposable/tech_layoff_tracker.png" alt="TrueUp tech layoff tracker"
 caption="*Source: [TrueUp: Tech Layoff Tracker](https://www.trueup.io/layoffs)*" >}}